-Grandma Souza is hot on the heels of malevolent mafiosos after they steal her Tour de France-riding grandson.
-Quirky comedy with a swinging soundtrack
+Grandma Souza goes hot on the heels of malevolent mafiosos after they steal her Tour de France-riding grandson.

 There is an incredibly rich history of animation in European countries, particularly in France.
 One of their most successful exports is this wonderfully eccentric comedy, which uses song and pantomime to tell the story of a grandmother trying to rescue her grandson, a Tour De France cyclist, after he is kidnapped by the local mafia.

 Fantastical animation about a boy who is starting to doubt Santa's existence, and is picked up by a train heading north to see the big man himself.

 Audiences are now fairly familiar with the processes of motion capture.
 The first animation to utilize this technique for an entire feature was The Polar Express, which features human characters animated using live action motion capture animation.
 The technique allowed Tom Hanks to play six different roles in a film that has become a Christmas classic.

 Outrageous puppet movie about the activities of a band of anti-terrorism agents, from the creators of South Park.

 Animation has never exclusively been for younger audiences and has often been utilized for some uniquely subversive and daring political satire.
 One of the most prominent examples of this is the riotous and outrageous Team America, from the creators of South Park, which skewered the right, the left, and oh, just about everyone during the height of the War on Terror.

 Wallace & Gromit: The Curse Of The Were-Rabbit(2005)